-- The degree to which the proposed project exhibits technological diversity when compared to the existing DOE project portfolio and other projects selected from the subject FOA; - The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to accelerate commercialization and overcome key market barriers; - The degree to which the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; - The degree to which the proposed project, or group of projects, represent a desired geographic distribution (considering past awards and current applications); - The degree to which the proposed project incorporates applicant or team members from Minority Serving Institutions (e.g., Historically Black Colleges and Universities (HBCUs)/Other Minority Institutions (OMIs)); and partnerships with Minority Business Enterprises, minority-owned businesses, woman-owned businesses, veteran-owned businesses, or Indian Tribes; and - The degree to which the proposed project will employ procurement of U.S. iron, steel, manufactured products, and construction materials.
+- The degree to which the proposed project exhibits technological diversity when compared to the existing DOE project portfolio and other projects selected from the subject FOA; - The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to accelerate commercialization and overcome key market barriers; - The degree to which the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; - The degree to which the proposed project, or group of projects, represent a desired geographic distribution (considering past awards and current applications); - The degree to which the proposed project incorporates applicant or team members from Minority Serving Institutions (e.g., Historically Black Colleges and Universities (HBCUs)/Other Minority Institutions (OMIs)); and partnerships with Minority Business Enterprises, minority-owned businesses, woman-owned businesses, veteran-owned businesses, or Indian Tribes; - The degree to which the proposed project will employ procurement of U.S. iron, steel, manufactured products, and construction materials; - The degree to which the project promotes increased coordination with nongovernmental entities for demonstration of technologies and research applications to facilitate technology transfer; and - The degree to which the proposed project supports complementary efforts or projects, which, when taken together, will best achieve the research goals and objectives.